learnbyexample/Command-line-text-processing/gnu_sed.md

 $ seq 10 | paste -sd, | sed 's/,/ : /g'
 1 : 2 : 3 : 4 : 5 : 6 : 7 : 8 : 9 : 10
 ```

+**Note:** As a good practice, all examples use single quotes around arguments to prevent shell interpretation.
+See [Shell substitutions](#shell-substitutions) section on use of double quotes

 <br>